codessintheclassroom/classroom-material/workshop1/04-testing-your-code.md

    import { PetCard } from './PetCard';
    ```

+5. Btw, to be able to import PetCart, you will need to export it first.
+Add the export keyword to the PetCard class in the `PetCard.tsx` file to achieve this:

+    ```typescript
+    export class PetCard extends Component<Props> {
+    ```

-5. Add an import statement to import the `Pet` data model we created in the previous step.
+6. Add an import statement to import the `Pet` data model we created in the previous step.
 Again make sure that the path matches the location where the model is located relative to the `Petcard.test.tsx` file.

    ```typescript
    import { Pet } from './Pet';
    ```

-6. Create an example pet object.
+7. Create an example pet object.
 We'll use this to render a `PetCard` for testing.

+    **Heads-Up**: The following mock pet has a different schema than the one found in `Pet.tsx`.
+What do you have to do to make this schema work?

    ```typescript
    const petMock: Pet = {